 I’m sure other people know about these “secret” views of Seattle from Queen Anne, but there was no one else at either location when I was there.
 Both viewpoints are located in neighborhoods, but it’s still a fairly peaceful setting to enjoy the Emerald City.
 The same can’t always be said for the much busier Kerry Park.
 With that being said, Kerry Park is still the best of the best when it comes to views of Seattle on Queen Anne Hill.
 Don’t be afraid to stray away from there and check out these other “secret” viewpoints.
 Trust me — they’re definitely worth the effort.
 As far as I’m concerned, the views of Seattle never get old.

 Have you seen the views of Seattle from one or both of these “secret” locations?
 What did you think of the view?
 Do you know of any other cool viewpoints on Queen Anne?
 We’d love to hear from you.
 The more we share on here, the more everyone gets to enjoy this incredible city.
-Please leave a comment below or connect with us on Twitter, Google+ and Facebook.
-Don’t forget to also check out Seattle Bloggers for more awesome attractions in the Emerald City!
+Please leave a comment below or connect with us on Twitter, Instagram and Facebook.
+Don’t forget to also check out Seattle Bloggers for more awesome attractions and video production in the Emerald City!

 P.S.
 If you’re looking for some of the other best views of Seattle — click here, or just be sure to check out West Seattle, Dr. Jose Rizal Park on Beacon Hill, and Ursula Judkins Viewpoint in Magnolia.